rlpy/rlpy/doc/tutorial.rst

 The set of possible actions in each grid is highlighted by arrows, where the size of arrows correspond to the state-action value function :math:`Q(s,a)`.
-The best action is shown as black.
-If the agent has not learned the optimal policy in some grid cells (e.g. Row 2, Column 1 in the picture above), it has not explored enough to learn the correct action ('left' in Row 2, Column 1).
+The best action is shown in black.
+If the agent has not learned the optimal policy in some grid cells, it has not explored enough to learn the correct action.
+(This often happens in Row 2, Column 1 of this example, where the correct action is `left`.)
-It likely still performs well though, since such states are only ever reached because of :math:`\epsilon`-greedy policy which choses random actions with probability :math:`\epsilon=0.2`.
+The agent likely still performs well though, since such states do not lie along the optimal route from the initial state `s0`; they are only rarely reached either because of :math:`\epsilon`-greedy policy which choses random actions with probability :math:`\epsilon=0.2`, or noise in the domain which takes a random action despite the one commanded.

-Most domain in RLPy have a visualization like `GridWorld` and often also a graphical presentation of the policy or value function.
+Most domains in RLPy have a visualization like `GridWorld` and often also a graphical presentation of the policy or value function.

 At the end of the experiment another window called *Performance* pops up and